Pinkstrenhi/Outcome-Prediction-Experiments/README.md

 Contains the accuracy results obtained using a feature set based on the methodology proposed in the closest related work.

+### `FeaturesCorrelation.csv`

+Presents the correlation between the features of Oracle's Elixir dataset.

 ## Notes

 * All feature sets were implemented to ensure a fair comparison under the same experimental conditions.